apache/iotdb/docs/UserGuide/API/Programming-JDBC.md

 ### Coding Examples

-This chapter provides an example of how to open a database connection, execute a SQL query, and display the results.
+This chapter provides an example of how to establish a database connection, execute SQL, and display the query results.

 It requires including the packages containing the JDBC classes needed for database programming.

-**NOTE: For faster insertion, the insertTablet() in Session is recommended.**
+**NOTE: For inserting faster, the executeBatch() in Session is recommended.**

 ```Java
 import java.sql.*;